Confidentiality for Service Users

 - You threaten our staff or volunteers, or misuse our service to the detriment of others.
 In these circumstances we might restrict your access to our services.

 How long we hold your data

 Missing People will retain its case records of missing people and their families for as long as that person remains missing.
 This means that we will be ready to help at any time using the best information we have.
 This includes supporting the family by providing evidence in a Presumption of Death case.
 When we believe the missing person is more than 100 years old, that is, when they are very unlikely to be alive we will delete the record unless we are still supporting the family.
-If the record we have is an initial enquiry only and we have not gone on to support the family or missing person within 1 year, we will delete the record.
+If the record we have is an initial enquiry only or you did not identify yourself and we have not gone on to support the family or missing person within 1 year, we will delete the record.